 Hillary Bibicoff is a transactional entertainment attorney at Holmes Weinberg where she represents actors, hosts, writers, directors, authors, financiers, independent and live event producers, production companies and sales agencies.
 In addition to writer, director, producer, actor, and host deals, she negotiates book, screenplay, and life story agreements, as well as various film finance, production and distribution deals and studio term deals, She has been in charge of production legal for several Super Bowl pre-game and half-time shows as well as other live events including the last two Democratic National Conventions and the 2021 Inaugural Events.
 She also handles licensing, merchandising, endorsement, sponsorship, and spokesperson deals for talent as well as both traditional entertainment companies and those whose main business is outside of the entertainment industry.
 She has been involved with audits of major studios conducted on behalf of talent with gross profit participations.

 Hillary’s several years as an executive at motion picture production and distribution companies, first at LIVE Home Video and then as Vice President of Theatrical Business & Legal Affairs at Rysher Entertainment, give her practical business perspective and a strategic advantage in negotiations.
-She started her career in the transactional entertainment and corporate departments at Cooper, Epstein & Hurewitz.
+She started her career (with Henry Holmes) in the transactional entertainment and corporate departments at Cooper, Epstein & Hurewitz.
 Most recently, she was a partner at Greenberg Glusker for twelve years.

 T: 310.
 667. 6056